Ground-breaking Initiative Will Transform a Hydro Corridor Into One of Canada’s Largest Urban Linear Parks

 The Honourable Steven Guilbeault, Minister of Environment and Climate Change and Minister responsible for Parks Canada, announced yesterday that over $1.05 million will be invested in The Meadoway project as part of the Government of Canada’s effort to protect and enhance critical natural spaces in Ontario.
 TRCA’s Board Chair Paul Ainslie, Vice-Chair Dave Barton, Councillor Jamaal Myers, along with TRCA CEO John MacKenzie, represented TRCA at the announcement.

 The Meadoway is 16 kilometres of under-utilized hydro corridor that is being revitalized into publicly accessible and ecologically diverse lands.
-The innovative city-building project will connect four ravines, 15 parks, 34 neighbourhoods, over 200 hectares (500 acres) and more than 1,000 diverse species of flora and fauna.
+It will connect seven river and ravine systems, 15 parks, 16 kilometres of trail, 13 neighbourhoods, over 200 hectares of meadow, and more than 1,000 diverse species of flora and fauna.
 Building a new vision for urban greenspaces, The Meadoway project will integrate schools, businesses and other public amenities with underused parks and trails, creating stronger communities through access to nature.
 It will serve as a blueprint for revitalization, a world-class example of active, linear greenspace and a precedent for future hydro corridor restoration.

 The Government of Canada launched a nature conservation campaign with the goal of protecting thirty percent of Canada’s lands and waters by 2030.
 Protected lands help to guarantee future generations can enjoy the benefits that natural greenspaces provide to their communities.
 The investment in Ontario’s natural spaces will support habitat restoration work, ecological connectivity, engagement of Indigenous communities and access to greenspace for Canadians in Ontario.